DigitalzombieTLD/TLD-StickPick/README.md

-The Long Dark - TLD StickPick mod - v1.2.0 by Digitalzombie
+The Long Dark - TLD StickPick mod - v1.2.1 by Digitalzombie and Primadonna
 ===========================================================

 How to install: